Bosseur31/broadlink-rm-rest/README.md

 # Broadlink RM REST Server

+This version is patch, of creation original of raman325, compatible with all model blasters RM4

 ## Purpose
 This Python based web server provides REST interactivity with any local [Broadlink RM*](http://www.ibroadlink.com/rm/) type IR/RF blasters.